Monk (TV series): Production

 According to an interview with executive producer David Hoberman, ABC first conceived the series as a police show with an Inspector Clouseau-like character with OCD.
 Hoberman said ABC wanted Michael Richards, who had starred as a private investigator in The Michael Richards Show two years earlier, for the show, but Richards turned it down.
 Hoberman brought in Andy Breckman as creator, and Breckman, inspired by Sherlock Holmes, introduced Dr. Kroger as a Doctor Watson-like character and an Inspector Lestrade-like character who eventually became Captain Stottlemeyer.

 Although ABC originated the show, the network handed it off to the USA Network.
 USA is now owned by NBC (NBC Universal).
-Monk was the first ABC Studios-produced show aired on USA Network instead of ABC.
-Although ABC initially refused Monk, they did air repeats of the show on ABC between June–November 2002, and then again between March–May 2004.
+Monk was the first Touchstone Television-produced show aired on USA Network instead of ABC.
+Although ABC initially refused Monk, they did air repeats of the show on ABC between June and November 2002, and then again between March and May 2004.
 On January 12, 2006, USA Network announced that Monk had been picked up through at least season six as one of the "highest-rated series in cable history."
-An in-joke reference to this contract renewal was also inserted into the episode "Mr. Monk and the Big Reward", which aired around this time.

 Season five premiered Friday, July 7, 2006, at 9:00 pm Eastern time.
 This marked the first time change for the program, which aired at 10:00 pm during its first four seasons.
 The change allowed the show to work as a lead-in to a new USA Network series, Psych, another offbeat detective program.
 Monk followed a consistent format of airing half of its 16 episodes in midyear and the second half early the following year, with the exception of the first season, which broadcast entirely from July through October 2002, and the final season, which broadcast entirely between August and December 2009.

 Previously aired episodes of Monk began airing on NBC Universal sibling network NBC April 6, 2008.
 NBC eyed the show because its block with Psych could be plugged into NBC's schedule intact.
 The shows were being used to increase the scripted programming on the network as production of its own scripted programming ramped back up following the writers' strike.
 Ratings for the broadcast debut were well below NBC averages for the time period.
 The show came in third behind Big Brother 9 on CBS and Oprah's Big Give on ABC.